dgraph-io/dgraph/wiki/content/query-language/index.md

 The list can contain XIDs or UIDs or a combination of both.

+To specify the language of the value to be returned from query `@lang1:lang2:lang3` notation is used.
+It is extension over RDF N-Quad syntax, and allows specifying multiple languages in order of preference.
+If value in given language is not found, next language from list is considered.
+If there are no values in any of specified languages, the value without specified language is returned.
+At last, if there is no value without language, value in ''some'' language is returned (this is implementation specific).

+{{% notice "note" %}}Languages preference list cannot be used in functions.{{% /notice %}}

 ## Schema

+{{% notice "note" %}}Schema file is not supported from v0.7.4 onwards.
+You can use the `/query` endpoint to add/modify or retrieve the schema.{{% /notice %}}

 Schema is used to specify the types of the predicates.
 This schema would be used for type checking, result validation, type coercion.